- Purchase the complete Expat Arrivals Munich Guide (PDF)

 This suburban area is about 40 minutes away from Munich’s centre and is a great option for expats looking for quieter surroundings.
 Its main square has a large concentration of shops and restaurants, which reduces the need for travelling into the city centre.
 It's also home to a large student population that attends the University of Applied Sciences.
 Properties here are generally affordable, houses are large and they often come with decent sized gardens.
 It's close to a number of good bilingual schools, so it's popular with families.

-Situated to the south of Munich, Neuperlach is a pleasant area that's popular with expat families looking to save money during their stay.
+Situated to the south of Munich, Neuperlach is a pleasant area popular with expat families looking to save money during their stay.
 The houses are large and comfortable, although some of the architecture is a bit dated.
 The community is well served by supermarkets, small shops and a few restaurants and bars.
 There are several U-Bahn stations and bus lines, which make commuting into the city quite straightforward.